The Games We Never Talk About: Vektor Storm

 BeFunky-collage

-Vektor Storm by Inova Games is the one I picked for the return of the games that I feel never gets talked about, the series has been the most popular article topic here on the blog since I first started it back in March 2019 with Kid Gloves II.
+Vektor Storm by Inova Games is the one I picked for the return of the games that I feel never get talked about.
+The series has been the most popular article topic here on the blog since I first started it back in March 2019 with Kid Gloves II.

 First of all, a little story about how I found out about this game: